A snake will sometimes bite in self-defence if disturbed or provoked.

 Adders can sometimes be confused with grass snakes, which are longer (up to 120cm, or 3ft 11in).

-Grass snakes are greenish, grey or brown with black flecks or bands, and have a characteristic yellow collar behind their head.
+Grass snakes are green, grey or brown with black flecks or bands, and have a characteristic yellow collar behind their head.
 They're fast moving and are often found near water.

 How common are snake bites?